West Heath School (special school): History and grounds

 The school was founded in its current form, as The New School at West Heath, with Valerie May as Principal, on 14 September 1998.
 At the start it had around 30 pupils.
 Boarding began in the year 2000, and there are six boarding houses, each named after one of the trustees (see "Management", below); Tarrant, Sissons, Astor, Ruth, Hunniford and Esther.

-An additional, more modern, teaching block was built to increase the classroom capacity and overall space for the school.

-The entertainer and singer Madonna, who visited the school in 2010, has funded the educational progression through it of one pupil (who has been kept anonymous).

 The school was renamed as West Heath School in September 2015.

+Child sexual abuse

+Vice-principal and head of child protection (at the time) William Whillock was convicted as a sex offender in 2010 via the accidentally left phone of his victim.
+He had encouraged a pupil to send sexual photographs of herself.
+Whillock was suspended following the discovery and later sacked.
+He was given a three-year community sentence and banned from working with children.